 Sustainable Scenographies – design for performative and media environments, and you will be expected to contribute to the peer-review journal Scene and its annual production.
 There are two issues per year.
 Your area of interest and research should encompass ecological practices in the performing arts.

-The Cultural Value of the Arts for Health & Well-Being – this encompasses arts practice as it relates to social engagement, creativity, the learning theatre, nature and the environment, art & science, and creative technologies.
+The Cultural Value of the Arts for Health and Well-Being – this encompasses arts practice as it relates to social engagement, creativity, the learning theatre, nature and the environment, art and science, and creative technologies.
 You will be expected to work with Professor White in terms of upcoming conferences for 2016 and 2017 related to these areas.

 Creative Ecologies – interdisciplinary arts practice